 - Cottage cheese, radish and cucumber

 - Goat’s cheese, walnuts, beetroot and rocket

 A healthy smoothie is a great option for when you’re in a hurry.
 The best part about having a smoothie is that you can have it on-the-go.
 Add some protein powder, banana, berries, cacao, spinach, etc. You can also choose to mix it with coconut water, milk, soy milk, almond milk or plain water.
 There are so many different variations you can create.
-If you’re feeling a bit more on the hungrier side, make your smoothie a tad thicker and put it in a bowl with granola and muesli on top.
+If you’re feeling more on the hungry side, make your smoothie a tad thicker and put it in a bowl with granola and muesli on top.

 - Mashed chickpeas, onion, garlic, capsicum

 - Tomato, shallots, onion with avocado, to serve

 - Corn, shallots, capsicum, shredded chicken, mushrooms and feta to serve

 - Black beans, chilli, coriander and tomatoes

 Find this Ham and Egg White Omelette recipe here.

 A BONUS LUNCH SNACK!